fayadabbasi/NBA_Four_Factors/README.md

 > Playoffs: will vary

 I will perform 4 t-tests, one for each of the four factors.
 My **null hypothesis** for each test is there is no difference between home games and away games as it relates to the four factors.
 My **alternative hypothesis** is that there is a difference.
-I am using a two sided t-test with two degrees of freedom.
+I am using a two sided t-test as variance to either side of the distribution is relevant.
+My degrees of freedom are equal to my total sample observations (1,322 home games vs 1,322 away games) minus one but given the size of the samples being tested, I have not made ddof adjustments.

 ***